Does finding a doula seem hard? Let it be easy with these best tips from a doula, including the one simple thing that matters most.

-- Do you have anyone that works with you as a backup?
+- Do you have anyone who works with you as a backup?

 - What kinds of things do you bring to a birth?

-For a more extensive list with a bunch of excellent questions to ask your potential doula and yourself afterward, please check out this checklist of questions to ask a doula on The Bump.
+For a more extensive list with many excellent questions to ask your potential doula, please check out this checklist of questions to ask a doula on The Bump.

 You should also ask about certain points that are important to you specifically.
-For example, I’m a huge proponent of using herbs.
-I would want to ask a doula if she feels comfortable with that and if she has any experience in using herbs during pregnancy or birth.
-Your specific thing might be essential oils or spirituality/faith tradition or whatever it is that you gravitate towards or even specifically do not want.
+For example, I’m a huge proponent of using herbs, so I would want to ask a doula if she feels comfortable with that and if she has any experience in using herbs during pregnancy or birth.

-How much do you want to pay?
-You can probably find a doula at any price range, but the experience of said doula will be congruent with her fee.
+You can probably find a doula at any price range.
+However, the experience of most doulas will be congruent with their fees.